Illegal land trade: Ayodhya Development Authority names mayor, BJP MLA among 40 people | Politics

 - India

-City mayor, a local BJP MLA and a former party legislator are among the 40 people whom the Ayodhya Development Authority has accused of illegally trading plots and building infrastructure in such land.
+City mayor, a local BJP MLA and a former party legislator are among the 40 people who have been accused by the Ayodhya Development Authority of illegally trading plots and building infrastructure there.

 Taking a dig at the BJP on the issue, Samajwadi Party (SP) president Akhilesh Yadav said the saffron party's ''bhrashtachari'' (corrupts) should at least spare Ayodhya.